igalloway/airy_docs/docs/cranium/compute/navqplus/setup.md

 sudo ./uuu -b emmc_all navqplus-image-<version>.bin-flash_evk navqplus-image-<version>.wic
 ```

-Once this process has finished, make sure that the flash was successfull.
+Once this process has finished, make sure that the flash was successful.
 If so, configure the [boot switches](#boot-switches) to boot from eMMC.

 ??? picture "Successful eMMC flash."